dudizimber/dudizimber/README.md

 <h1 align="center">Hi there, I'm Dudi</h1>
-<h3 align="center">A Cloud Architect and Fullstack Dev from Brazil, living in Israel</h3>
+<h3 align="center">A Cloud Architect and Electronic Engineer from Brazil, living in Israel</h3>

 - 🔭 I’m currently working as CTO from [Vizo](vizo.dev)